 So, here are our suggestions on what to do if you're cruising in Salerno, Amalfi Coast:

-Stopover at the port of Salerno: what to see and do if you're arriving on a cruise
+Stopover at Salerno cruise port: what to see and do if you're arriving on a cruise

 1. Visit to the historical center of Salerno